intel/media-delivery/doc/performance.rst

 * Memory footprint and utilization%
 * GPU frequency timeline data

-With the `measure-perf <man/measure-perf.asciidoc>` tool it is possible to to enable/disable some metrics collection during the measurement.
+With the `measure-perf`_ it is possible to enable/disable some metrics collection during the measurement.

 We evaluate performance on the following streams: